solana-developers/solana-actions/packages/actions-spec/README.md

 Action's transaction is confirmed on-chain, the next action can be obtained and presented to the user.

-Action chaining allows developer to build more complex and dynamic experiences within blinks, including:
+Action chaining allows developers to build more complex and dynamic experiences within blinks, including:

 - providing multiple transactions (and eventually sign message) to a user